-The United States Department of Labor, Wage and Hour Division (hereinafter referred to as "DOL/WHD" or "Department"), and the California Labor and Workforce Development Agency ("LWDA"), (collectively referred to as "the agencies" or "the parties") recognize the value of establishing a collaborative relationship to promote compliance with laws of common concern among the regulated community in the state of California.
+The United States Department of Labor, Wage and Hour Division (hereinafter referred to as "DOL/WHD" or "Department"), and the Office of the Attorney General for the District of Columbia (hereinafter referred to as "OAG") (collectively referred to as "the agencies" or "the parties") recognize the value of establishing a collaborative relationship to promote compliance with laws of common concern among the regulated community in the District of Columbia.

-The agencies are forming this partnership to more effectively and efficiently communicate and cooperate on areas of common interest.
+The agencies are forming this partnership to more effectively and efficiently communicate and cooperate on areas of common interest, including sharing training materials, conducting joint investigations, and sharing information as appropriate.